-In 1975, at the end of the Vietnam War, so much blood had been shed that the country struggled to get back on its feet.
-HI today supports the population in its reconstruction efforts and implements disability prevention projects.
+At the end of the Vietnam War in 1975, so much blood had been shed that the country struggled to get back on its feet.
+Today, HI supports the population in its reconstruction efforts and implements projects to prevent disabilities.

 A mother and child receiving care from a maternal and child health care specialist. | © Layla Aerts / HI